nextstrain/nextclade/docs/user/algorithm/06-quality-control.md

 ### Mutation clusters (C)

-To be more sensitive for quality problems in a narrow area of a genome, the mutation cluster rule counts the number of private within all possible 100-nucleotide windows (`windowSize`).
+To be more sensitive for quality problems in a narrow area of a genome, the mutation cluster rule counts the number of private mutations within all possible 100-nucleotide windows (`windowSize`).
 If that number exceeds 6 (`clusterCutOff`), this counts as an SNP cluster.
 The quality score is the number of clusters times 50 (`scoreWeight`), hence 1 cluster will cause the cluster rule to be mediocre.